AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planning-overview.md

 # Resource Planning in Adobe Workfront

-The articles in this section contain information about functionality in the Planner and Resource Pools sections of the Resourcing areaof Adobe Workfront.
+The articles in this section contain information about functionality in the Planner and Resource Pools sections of the Resourcing area of Adobe Workfront.

 This section contains the following articles: